v7Meluha/Aircraft-MRO/README.md

 # Aircraft_MRO_Modified
 Objective

-Create a simple Aircraft MRO system which involving multiple parties with their roles mentioned below using Hyperledger Sawtooth.
+To create a simple Aircraft MRO system which involving multiple parties with their roles mentioned below using Hyperledger Sawtooth.

 Participants
 In this system there will be three participants.